 How We Eat

-Our food-from where it’s grown to how we but it-is undergoing a radical transformation.
+Our food-from where it’s grown to how we eat it-is undergoing a radical transformation.
 In How We Eat, Underhill takes a hopeful and characteristically witty approach to how we can change the ways we consume, revealing the future of food in surprising anecdotes.
-For example, how cities are becoming countries with the rise of farmers markets and rooftop farms; how supermarkets are finding that their most valuable real estate-their parking lot-is better used to grow food and host community events; and how marijuana farmers, who have utilized light to grow crops for years, have developed a playbook so stores like Walmart can grow food in an uncertain future.
+For example, how cities are becoming countries with the rise of farmers markets and rooftop farms; how supermarkets are finding that their most valuable real estate-their parking lot-is better used to grow food and host community events; and how marijuana farmers, who have utilized light and hydroponics to grow crops for years, have developed a playbook so the modern merchants can grow food in an uncertain future.

 Underhill shows how food intersects with every major battle we face today, from political and environmental to economic and racial.
 Is our food system broken?
-Underhill invites you to discover how we produce, process, distribute, and consume food.
+Underhill invites you to discover how we produce, process, distribute, and consume food and celebrate how we can grow some of our own food whether in the context of our apartment kitchens or our suburban gardens.

 What Women Want